 Alongside this, HANA already had Extended Warehouse Management (EWM) functionality included in the core system, meaning that those who adopted the HANA database platform no longer need to have a separate supply chain management system, unlike those who still use SAP ECC.

 Another benefit to adopting HANA is the continuous support that SAP provides.
 Since the new in-memory database was rolled out, new functional capabilities have been released and planned, each one designed to work around SAP HANA.

 From Central Finance to SAP BPC (Business Planning and Consolidation), these functions are either designed or optimised for use with HANA.
 However, they do require extra licenses to use.

 While SAP HANA has been positioned as a superior piece of software, there are some SAP ECC functionalities that have no direct replacements.
 This means businesses will have to assess whether it’s worth switching to HANA as it could render some of their processes obsolete.

 The introduction of SAP HANA brought plenty of functional changes that have made it a worthy upgrade from SAP ECC.
 While there are compatibility packs to allow ECC functions to run on HANA, it’s not going to work at an optimal level.
 To get the best return on investment and use out of SAP HANA, existing ECC customers need to understand all the functional differences and weigh up the benefits of each system.

 After this, the business will be in a knowledgeable place to make an informed decision regarding whether they should stick with SAP ECC or upgrade to SAP HANA.

-If you’re looking for a career specialising in any of the products mentioned, then we have plenty of roles available for both SAP HANA and SAP ECC.
+If you’re looking for a career specialising in any of the products mentioned, then we have plenty of roles available for both SAP ECC and SAP HANA, so be sure to visit our SAP page.
 Alternatively, if you’re a business looking to hire SAP experts, you can speak to one of our consultants today.